TRAVELS© Christopher Earls Brennen

 July 29, 1961.

 Delphi turned out to be one of the few completely ``touristized'' classical sites in Greece and its lower slopes consisted of heaps of stones with notices saying ``The Treasury of so-and-so'' which seemed a little ridiculous.
-However as we climbed the hill we came upon the theatre, the Athenian Treasury, the Temple of Apollo Pythios, where we seached in vain for the (blank) hole and a few of the later Roman remains like the stadium and the baths.
+However as we climbed the hill we came upon the theatre, the Athenian Treasury, the Temple of Apollo Pythios, and a few of the later Roman remains like the stadium and the baths.
+We seached in vain for the Hole of the Oracle.

 We were now on our way to Athens and so keen were we all to reach our ultimate destination that we spent merely a few minutes at the ancient city of Thebes which seemed extremely uninteresting anyway.
 At last we ascended the last hill before Athens and there before us stood the city of Athens with the Acropolis floating above it as if belonging to another world.